 A financial questionnaire is a document that is used in the Family Court that can be requested of an individual, business or other entity.
 It outlines the financial income, expenditure and any liabilities and must be filled out honestly and correctly.

 In the context of divorce, you and your ex may be required to fill one of these out.
 You will need to outline any assets, property, debts, and be transparent about your financial situation.
-This is crucial as the courts need to know the correct information in order to make the best decisions for both you, your ex and any dependants you may have.
+This is crucial as the courts need to know the correct information in order to make the best decisions for both you, your ex and any dependents you may have.

 It’s important to know that should your case end up in the Family Court, the financial questionnaire will be used as evidence before the judge and you have an obligation to provide full and frank disclosure of your financial circumstances both to the court and to each other.
 This can be seen under Rule 13.04 of the Family Law Rules 2004.
 For more information about Full and Frank Disclosure visit the Family Court of Australia Website here.